WestDRI/wgpages/content/chapel202203/chapel-01-base.md

 - the login node with 16 "p"-type cores and 32GB memory,
 - 8 compute nodes with 16 "c"-type cores and 60GB memory each, for the total of 128 cores.

+**Important**: Even though each node effectively has 3.75GB of memory, we highly recommend to use `--mem-per-cpu=1000` (and not more) throughout this workshop.
+Some memory is being used for the operating system, drivers, system utilities, MPI buffers and the like.
+Unfortunately, unlike the production clusters, the training cluster does not have safeguards when its nodes run out of memory, shutting down some system utilities and leading to inability to run parallel jobs.
+The cluster will rebuild itself within few hours, but unfortunately asking for too much memory might leave it unable to run parallel jobs during the workshop.

 ## Makefiles